olewsaa/Yacht-computer/wifi2wifi/Readme.md

 ```

 Edit the files, use the files in this repository as hints or just copy and replace the original.
-Remember to make a copy of the original ones.
+Remember to make a copy of the original ones, your files might not be identical.
+My distribution
+is *Raspbian GNU/Linux 9*.
 ```
 nano /etc/dhcpcd.conf
 mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig